A Strong Tradition Leads To Continued Growth

 2000: Weiler acquires long-term rival Anderson and becomes the power brush market share leader in the US

-2008: Weiler introduces Burr – RxTM, the first ceramic filament brush in North America
+2008: Weiler introduces Burr – RxTM, first ceramic filament brush in North America

 2012: Weiler acquires Rei Abrasives and expands its manufacturing capabilities into bonded abrasives